-(8) [Repealed]
+(8) [Repealed.]

-- (9)(A) No An election official acting in his or her official capacity shall not do any electioneering on any: - (i) On election day or any day on which early voting is allowed; - (ii) In a building in which voting is taking place; or - (iii) Within one hundred feet (100') of the primary exterior entrance used by voters to the a building in which voting is taking place.
+(9)(A) No election official acting in his or her official capacity shall do any electioneering on any election day or any day on which early voting is allowed.
+Except as provided in subdivisions (a)(9)(B) and (C) of this section, no person shall hand out or distribute or offer to hand out or distribute any campaign literature or any literature regarding any candidate or issue on the ballot, solicit signatures on any petition, solicit contributions for any charitable or other purpose, or do any electioneering of any kind whatsoever in the building or within one hundred feet (100') of the primary exterior entrance used by voters to the building containing the polling place on election day.